theusaf/KahootPY/README.md

+**Note: The current version in this repository is incomplete and will not work**

 # About
 KahootPY is a library to interact with the Kahoot API.
 KahootPY supports joining and interacting with quizzes and challenges.